freest-lang/freest-lang.github.io/index.md

 FreeST is a typed concurrent programming language where processes communicate via message-passing.

 Messages are exchanged on bidirectional channels.
 Communication on channels is governed by a powerful type system based on polymorphic context-free session types.
-Based on a core linear functional programming language, FreeST features primitives for forking new threads and for creating and communicating on channels.
+Built on a core linear functional programming language, FreeST features primitives for forking new threads, for creating channesl and for communicating on these.
 The compiler builds on a novel algorithm for deciding the equivalence of context-free types.